Ryan Thelwell

-Ryan Thelwell (born April 6, 1973) is a Jamaican-Canadian former professional wide receiver of American football and Canadian football.
-Thelwell was originally drafted 9th overall by the Lions in the 1998 CFL Draft and by the San Francisco 49ers of the National Football League in the 1998 NFL Draft in the seventh round with the 215th overall pick.
+Ryan Thelwell (born April 6, 1973) is a Jamaican-Canadian former professional football wide receiver who played in the National Football League (NFL) and Canadian Football League (CFL).
+He was selected ninth overall by the BC Lions in the 1998 CFL draft and 215th overall by the San Francisco 49ers in the 1998 NFL draft.
 Thelwell played college football with the University of Minnesota.

 Early life and college

 Thelwell was born in Montego Bay, Jamaica and grew up in London, Ontario, Canada.
 He graduated from London Catholic Central High School in 1993 and played on the football, volleyball, basketball, and track teams.
 Thelwell attended the University of Minnesota.
 After redshirting a year, Thelwell played wide receiver on the Minnesota Golden Gophers football team from 1994 to 1997 seasons.
 In 7 games in his freshman season (1994), Thelwell caught 24 passes (including 3 touchdowns) for 406 yards and had a long reception of 80.
 In 1995, Thelwell caught 58 passes for 775 yards and 6 touchdowns.
 In 1996, Thelwell made 54 catches for 1,051 yards and 5 touchdowns.
 He was a second-team All-Big Ten Conference media selection and honorable mention all-Big Ten coaches' selection.